-During their time in the Pack, our Cubs will get a chance to try a wide range of different activities as well as going on day trips and camps.
+During their time in the Pack, Cub Scouts will get a chance to try a wide range of different activities as well as going on trips, days out, and on camps.
 Participation and personal development, rather than meeting set standards, is the key approach, and there are a range of badges and challenge awards that Cub Scouts can gain to recognise their achievements.

 There are a number of variations of the Cub Scout Promise to reflect the range of faiths, beliefs and attitudes, and nationalities, in the UK within Scouting.

 For Hindus and Buddhists

 I promise that I will do my best to do my duty to my Dharma and to the Queen, to help other people and to keep the Cub Scout Law.

 I promise that I will do my best to do my duty to Allah and to the Queen, to help other people and to keep the Cub Scout Law.

 For humanists, atheists and those with no defined faith